JamesBrill/react-speech-recognition/README.md

 ## Changing language

-To listen for a specific language, you can pass a language tag (e.g. `zh-CN`for Chinese) calling `startListening`.
+To listen for a specific language, you can pass a language tag (e.g. `'zh-CN'` for Chinese) when calling `startListening`.
 See [here](docs/API.md#language-string) for a list of supported languages.

 ```
 SpeechRecognition.startListening({ language: 'zh-CN' })